Oyster,Farming

 Advertising

-Let’s face it, whenever people talk about New Territories, many might treat it as a far off place with a ridiculously long commute.
-While that may have been true a few years back, with the MTR’s Tuen Ma line extension last year and the recent opening of the East Rail line cross-harbour extension, travelling into the New Territories has never been easier.
-With hidden indie stores, ancient relics, and gorgeous scenery all around, there’s plenty waiting for you to discover in the area.
+Let’s face it, whenever people talk about New Territories, many might treat it as a far-off place with a ridiculously long commute.
+While that may have been true a few years back, with the MTR’s Tuen Ma line extension now in place and the opening of the East Rail line cross-harbour extension, travelling into the New Territories has never been easier.
+With hidden indie stores, ancient relics, and gorgeous scenery all around, there’s plenty waiting for you to discover.

 Lau Fau Shan